The Best Cheap Eats in Melbourne

 Boreks at Queen Vic Market - one of the best cheap eats in Melbourne

 The Borkek Shop at Queen Vic Market is legendary.
 Everyone knows it’s home to one of the best cheap eats in Melbourne: the humble borek.
-These filled breads cost just $5, and come stuffed with either spicy potato, cheese and spinach or spicy lamb.
-The cheap gozlemes, fritters and other wraps are also worth venturing into if you want to build a bigger feast.
+These filled breads are an absolute steal and come stuffed with options like spicy lamb or cheese and spinach.
+The gozlemes, fritters, wraps, and salads are also worth adding on if you want to build a bigger feast, and you’ll still be within budget.

 Add to Playlist Read more